-Sunbury Press, Inc., headquartered in Mechanicsburg, PA is a publisher of trade paperback and digital books featuring established and emerging authors in many fiction and non-fiction categories.
+Sunbury Press, Inc., headquartered in Mechanicsburg, PA is a publisher of trade paperback, hard cover and digital books featuring established and emerging authors in many fiction and non-fiction categories.
 Sunbury's books are printed in the USA and sold through leading booksellers worldwide.

 Sunbury Press is a traditional publisher leveraging digital capabilities.
 We receive approximately 1000 proposals from authors and agents over the course of a year.
 We publish about 70 titles per year, a good number of them from our existing authors.
 Thus, our selection rate is about 5%.
 Our most successful categories have been history, biography, self-help, historical fiction, horror, police procedurals and mysteries.

 Our editing and design staff are employees of the company.
 When we invest in a manuscript with our time and money, our goal is to produce the best quality book possible while getting it to the market as quickly as possible.

 Our books are sold on all major bookseller websites and eBook platforms.
 Our best-selling titles are distributed to stores and libraries via Baker & Taylor and Ingram.

 Please note, we are not affiliated with the late Virginia Scott's Sunbury Press of New York, NY, active from 1974 to 1988 or Richard Parson's Sunbury Press of Raleigh, NC, active from 1972 to the early 1980s.